Asbjoedt/CLISC/README.md

 **General**
 * Include or exclude subdirectories recursively
 * Output results in CSV logs

+## Dependencies
+Prerequisite software for the program to work with all functions.

+**Compare**
+* Microsoft Spreadsheet Compare, which is included in Microsoft Office Professional Plus 2013, 2016, 2019

 ## How to use
 In the terminal navigate (cd) to directory of CLISC.exe.
 To execute the program, input: